-Many countries urge no militarization in South China Sea
+Many countries urge no militarization in East Sea

-Many countries have demanded that related parties must avoid activities that can possibly increase tension in and not militarize the South China Sea, Hanoi has said.
+Many countries have demanded that related parties must avoid activities that can possibly increase tension in and not militarize the South China Sea (called East Sea by Vietnam), Hanoi has said.

 Spokesperson of Vietnam’s Ministry of Foreign Affairs Le Thi Thu Hang at Thursday press conference.
 Photo: MOFA